Labour government, 1964–1970: Education

 Campaigns were also launched by the government to encourage people to take up means-tested benefits to which they were entitled to.
 For instance, a publicity campaign launched by the government increased the fraction of children eligible to get free school meals.
 Early in 1968, the standard charge for welfare milk was increased to 6d but, in addition to remission for low income, the new charge was waived automatically "for children in excess of two in any family with three or more children under five years old."
 At the end of 1968, about 200,000 young children in England and Wales were receiving milk automatically free under this arrangement."
 In addition, the number of children receiving free school meals rose from 300,000 to 600,000 by 1970, while the provision of adult education was expanded.

-Wilson's record on secondary education is, by contrast, highly controversial.
-A fuller description is in the article Education in England.
+Wilson's record on secondary education is given a fuller description is in the article Education in England.
 Two factors played a role.
 Following the Education Act 1944 there was disaffection with the tripartite system of academically oriented Grammar schools for a small proportion of "gifted" children, and Technical and Secondary Modern schools for the majority of children.
 Pressure grew for the abolition of the selective principle underlying the 11-plus, and replacement with Comprehensive schools which would serve the full range of children (see the article Debates on the grammar school).
 Comprehensive education became Labour Party policy.
 From 1966 to 1970, the proportion of children in comprehensive schools increased from about 10% to over 30%.
 There was also a move in primary schools towards "child-centred" or individual learning, in keeping with the recommendations of the 1967 Plowden Report on improving the education system.
 Polytechnics were established in 1965 through the amalgamation of existing institutions such as colleges of technology, art, and commerce.
 A new external examination, designed for children of middling intellectual ability and leading to a Certificate of Secondary Education (CSE), was also introduced that same year.
 Advanced level courses in further education were also expanded by the government much faster than under the previous Conservative government.
+The Training of Teachers Regulations 1967 related to England and Wales provided for the payment of grants to students undergoing training as teachers.
 The School Premises (General Requirements and Standards) (Scotland) Regulations 1967 set out minimum standards for educational accommodation, playing fields and school sites, and also prescribed standards for " kitchen premises, toilet and washing facilities and staff accommodation."
 In addition, the Education (School Milk) Act of March 1970 "extended the provision of free school milk to junior pupils in middle schools", who had been deprived of their school milk by Section 3(1) of the Public Expenditure and Receipts Act 1968.